datasektionen/bawang-content/en/industry/d-dagen/body.md

 Registration for D-Dagen is done in two steps.

-First, register your company for the fair itself via [this form](https://docs.google.com/forms/d/e/1FAIpQLScQngxlgluhM7efm4b-Q8v69VvOdnWhRsFAMhNJ9NMs1eLCNA/viewform).
+Firstly, register your company for the fair itself via [this form](https://docs.google.com/forms/d/e/1FAIpQLScQngxlgluhM7efm4b-Q8v69VvOdnWhRsFAMhNJ9NMs1eLCNA/viewform).

 Secondly, sign [this contract](http://static.datasektionen.se/d-dagen/kontrakt2017) and send it to [d-dagen@d.kth.se](mailto:d-dagen@d.kth.se) with the title <br>**Contract D-Dagen 2017 - Company name**